hapax/hapax.github.io/assets/teaching.md

 scrubland, and if you want to write a textbook, just "shrubbify" and fill the book with barcode variants of the same problem.
-But the responsibility for getting us out of the scrubland doesn't lie with teachers, or even textbook writers, but the apparatchiks who write the curriculum.
+But the responsibility for getting us out of the scrubland doesn't lie with teachers, or even textbook writers, but the people who write the curriculum.
 And from their perspective, it's much easier to maintain the scrubland, and maybe ride around in a pickup truck painting shrubs different colours, than to chart a new course into the mathematical world.